 Begin with prayer.
 Praise Christ for who He is and for being the perfect sacrifice to atone for our sins.
 Ask Him to help you know and love Him more through this session.
+Then, review the three Trintiarian truths.

 - Explain the distinctions between Christ's deity and humanity. - Understand that Jesus is fully God and fully man, both of which are necessary for our salvation.